Get Faster Results

 Dedicated Criminal Attorneys Protecting Against Misdemeanor and Felony Charges in New York

 If you or a loved one has been arrested or charged with a crime, the experience can be frightening.

 The entire process is difficult.
 In many cases, it can ruin a person’s life.
 It’s no wonder that you worry about what’s going to happen to you, your family…even your livelihood.

 It is important that you hire an experienced attorney as quickly as possible.

 We have been successfully defending WNY area residents that have been arrested, or charged with a crime, for over five decades.
-Additionally, Robert Friedman was a prosecutor for twenty-three years and was named 2003’s Western New York Prosecutor of the Year.
+Additionally, Robert Friedman was a prosecutor for twenty-three years and was named 2003’s New York Prosecutor of the Year.

 Our Buffalo criminal defense lawyers have established a good working relationship with law enforcement and the local court systems.
 And that gives us a unique advantage when defending a client in court.

 When you or a loved one has been arrested, it is really important to move quickly because evidence and other facts need to be collected as soon as possible.
 The sooner our law firm in Akron, NY can get started, the better off you will be.

 Our experienced attorneys can help residents with a wide variety of charges, including but not limited to:

 - Boating Under the Influence (BUI)